 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for Murder & Mayhem to continue publishing the crime and mystery you love.

-Promotional poster for "The Da Vinci Code" via Columbia Pictures
+Featured promotional poster for "The Da Vinci Code" via Columbia Pictures